 About the Author

-Dr. Maryssa Steffen, PT, DPT, and board-certified clinical specialist in Women’s Health, is a pelvic floor physical therapist, a dancer, and a movement artist.
-She is trauma informed and values healing at a pace that the nervous system can understand and digest.
+Dr. Maryssa Steffen, PT, DPT, and board-certified clinical specialist in Women’s Health, is a pelvic floor physical therapist, a dancer, a healing artist and a movement artist.
+She is trauma sensitive and values healing at a pace that the nervous system can understand and digest.
 She is a fierce believer in the power of the body to transform our relationship to ourselves and to our collective consciousness.
 She is currently studying and practicing for the somatic movement educator training with Body-Mind Centering®, an approved training program of the International Somatic Movement Education and Therapy Association (ISMETA), to become a registered Somatic Movement Educator and Therapist.
 The program is facilitated by Mary Lou Seereiter at Moving Within.